flexewebs/whitepapers/README.md

 # Superhuman Manifesto

-Superhuman manifesto states the traits of modern day super humans.
+Superhuman manifesto defines the traits of modern day superhumans.

 ## Superhumans are beyond super heroes

+Super heroes inspired humanity back in 80s and 90s.
+They are no longer enough to keep us going.
+Superhumans are real world humans with extraordinary abilities that are useful for us all.
+Superhumans bring us real world soulutions needed for humanity to make the essential leaps forward.

 ## Superhumans are creators